 - Psoriasis on the arms, legs, and scalp are of particular concern for patients as it is often uncovered making the symptoms more visible3

 The Context Behind Biologics Treatment

 Mild psoriasis is generally treated with topical medication and moisturizing.
 Phototherapy is also used when plaques cover a larger area of the body as topical treatment becomes less practical.
 For patients with moderate or severe psoriasis, and especially for those with psoriatic arthritis, systemic therapies are often used for treatment.
 These are administered orally or intravenously, and while they are powerful, generally, so are their side-effects.
-The general premise of systemic therapy is to suppress the immune system, which are thought to dysregulated in psoriasis patients, and the culprits behind the visible symptoms of psoriasis.
+The general premise of systemic therapy is to suppress the immune system, which is thought to dysregulated in psoriasis patients, and the culprits behind the visible symptoms of psoriasis.

 The Main Takeaways from the Study

-The full study can be found here on SkinTherapyLetter.com, but there are some important findings that is sure to be exciting for those struggling with psoriasis or have friends and family that are struggling with psoriasis.
+The full study can be found here on SkinTherapyLetter.com, but there are some important findings that are sure to be exciting for those struggling with psoriasis or have friends and family that are struggling with psoriasis.

 - Given the success of drugs that target IL-17A, it’s becoming more evident that this cytokine plays an integral role in the pathogenesis of psoriasis.

-- Previous use of biologics has previously been shown to reduce efficacy of future biologics treatment.
+- Previous use of biologics has previously been shown to reduce the efficacy of future biologics treatment.
 This has not been the case with Ixekizumab, which is significant for patients as psoriasis is a lifelong disease.